CJC-1295 No DAC (Modified GRF 1-29)

 • 300 mcg = 0.090 mL (9.0 units)

-CJC-1295 No DAC is most commonly administered as a short-acting subcutaneous injectable GHRH analog.
+CJC-1295 No DAC (Modified GRF 1-29) is most commonly administered as a short-acting subcutaneous injectable GHRH analog.

 • Primary Route: SubQ Injection

-• Preferred Timing: Commonly administered in fasted states
+• Preferred Timing: Commonly administered during fasted periods

-• Administration Notes: Frequently researched in conjunction with GHRP compounds and pulsatile growth hormone protocols
+• Administration Notes: Frequently researched alongside GHRP compounds and pulsatile growth hormone protocols.

 • Product Strength: 3.33 mg/mL